 |15.
 TimbreGear Woven Acoustic Guitar Strap||Leather||2 inches wide and adjustable length from 40-62 inches long.||Read Full Review Below|

 |16.
 Fender Vintage Tweed Guitar StrapPolyester and Spandex||Polyester and Spandex||2 inches wide and adjustable from 44 to 49.5 inches||Read Full Review Below|

 |17.
 Levi’s Leathers M17-DBR Guitar Strap||Leather||2.5 inches wide and adjustable length from 41 to 55 inches.||Read Full Review Below|

-My Review: This strap has the Levy’s name so there’s no doubt it will be stylish and well-constructed.
-It’s made of a high-quality leather and has a foam insert at the shoulder for added comfort.
-It’s available in several colors including red, white and black and it has a silver face cloth embedded which gives it a terrific industrial look.
+This strap has the Levy’s name so there’s no doubt it will be stylish and well-constructed.
+It’s made of high-quality leather and has a foam insert at the shoulder for added comfort.
+It’s available in several colors including red, white, and black and it has a silver face cloth embedded which gives it a terrific industrial look.

 The strap is 2 ½ inches in width, not too thick or too thin.
 You can adjust it from 43” to 56” making it the perfect size for most guitarists.
 It is 2-ply and it has reinforced stitching to provide extra durability so it can last so years.
 It has a 3-piece cut out design and a ladder style feedthrough that makes it easy to adjust.
 It is available in the following color combinations:

 - Black and gold

 - Burgundy and silver